actinia-org/actinia-introduction/docs/index.md

 ### EXERCISE: "Population at risk near coastal areas"

 * needed geodata:
-    * SRTM 30m (already available in actinia - find out the location yourself)
+    * Worldwide SRTM 30m (already available in actinia as `srtmgl1_v003_30m` - find out the location yourself)
-    * Global Population 2015 (already available in actinia - find out the location yourself)
+    * South America Population 2015 (already available in actinia as `worldpop_2015_1km_aggregated_UNadj`- find out the location yourself)
-    * vector shorelines (get from [naturalearthdata](http://www.naturalearthdata.com/downloads/))
+    * raster shorelines (already available in actinia as `ne_30m_coastlines`- find out the location yourself)
-* fetch metadata with actinia interface
+* fetch metadata with actinia interface and render input data
-* before doing any computations: what's important about projections?
 * proposed workflow:
-    * set computational region to a small subregion and constrain the pixel number through defined user settings
+    * set computational region to a small subregion (hint: `align` the region resolution to the population raster) and check the pixel number against user constraints
-    * buffer SRTM land areas by 5000 m inwards
+    * buffer the coastlines by 5000 m and set a mask to the result
-    * zonal statistics with population map
+    * Extract only the peopulation below 10 m
+    * Calculate the statistic to get the population at risk near coastal areas
+* Hints for example GRASS modules to use in process chain: `g.region`, `r.buffer`, `r.mapcalc`, `r.mask`, `r.univar`

 ### EXERCISE: "Property risks from trees"